Found us from search engine?

-Now that you’ve taken a look at other blogs, grab a dictionary, get on Google or go on www.thesaurus.com.
+Now that you’ve taken a look at other blogs, grab a dictionary, get on Google or go to the Thesaurus website.
 Start searching for words you can use in your blog name.
 For instance, if you want to be a travel blogger, find words that you can associate with travel.

 To a certain extent, travelers are required to be fearless as some of them solo-travel or try new things in new places.
 Instead of using The Fearless Traveller which is generic, you can use the Intrepid Traveller.
-The word may spark interest in people.
+The less common word choice may spark interest in people.

 Many bloggers include their own name in their blog name.
 It is a good idea to have your name in the blog ONLY if you are planning to make it a personal blog.